Deb0006/Deb0006/README.md

 Full Stack Software Developer
 ------------------

-I am a Full Stack Web Developer.
 I love projects that involve building mobile-friendly websites that are intuitive and visually appealing.
 My experience spans a variety of projects, from building landing pages with JavaScript, HTML, and CSS, to full stack web applications.
 I bring discipline and motivation to my work and enjoy collaborating with others as much as heads down time.
 I am strategic, curious, and driven

 - 🌍  I'm located in New York, NY
 - 🌱 I’m currently learning Redux and Leetcode